-Based on these observations, we categorize existing short-form latency metrics (\S\ref{subsec:short-latency-metrics}) into two main groups, depending on whether they include all translated words or only a subset in their latency computation.
-The first group--AP, DAL, and ATD--includes all translated words in the calculation.
+Based on these observations, we categorize the existing short-form latency metrics AL, LAAL, DAL, AP, and ATD into two groups, depending on whether they compute latency over all translated words or only a subset.
+The first group (AP, DAL, and ATD) includes all translated words in the calculation.
 DAL attempts to mitigate the impact of tail words by adding a minimum delay of $1/\gamma$ after each generated word (also within the same step), thus ``spreading'' the tail beyond the sentence.
-However, $1/\gamma$ simply reflects the average source-to-target length ratio and does not accurately capture the system behavior for tail words in settings without segmentation.
+However, $1/\gamma$ simply reflects the average source-to-target length ratio and does not accurately capture the system behavior for both the simultaneous words emitted at once and the tail words in settings without segmentation.
 If multiple words are emitted as tail words, DAL can significantly overestimate latency.
-In the edge case of a system that waits for an end-of-segment signal (i.e., an offline system), DAL returns the segment length, failing to capture the system's true behavior--in this case, undefined latency.
-AP assigns a delay of 1 to each tail word as the entire recording has to be processed to emit that word, thus, the proportion is 1.
-Although AP is marginally less sensitive to segmentation than DAL--since it operates on proportions rather than absolute delays--it still fails to capture system behavior faithfully for the tail words.
+In the edge case of a system that waits for an end-of-segment signal before emitting any words (i.e., an offline system), the DAL latency value is then equal to the segment length, failing to capture the system's true behavior---in this case, \textit{undefined} latency.
+AP assigns a delay of 1 to each tail word, as the entire recording has to be processed to emit that word; thus, the proportion is 1.
+Although AP correctly assigns a final latency of 1 to an offline system (where all words are tail words), it remains sensitive to segmentation, like DAL, because it treats all tail words equally, regardless of how many are emitted.